Otranto Barrage: Blockade attempt

 The Adriatic is 72 km wide at the Otranto Straits.
 The blockade consisted of over 200 vessels at its height, mainly British and French.
 A main force of up to 60 drifters were dedicated to anti-submarine operations.
 The drifters were mostly British and typically armed with a 6-pounder gun and depth charges.
 In 1915 when the blockade was begun, two divisions of 20 would be on patrol at a time, equipped with steel indicator nets intended to trap submarines or at least alert the surface vessels to their presence.
 A third division would be at Brindisi.
 The drifters were supported by destroyers and aircraft.
-However, the demands of the Gallipoli Campaign and other naval operations left the Otranto Barrage with insufficient resources to deter the U-boats, and only the Austro-Hungarian was caught by the indicator nets during the course of the war.
+However, the demands of the Gallipoli Campaign and other naval operations left the Otranto Barrage with insufficient resources to deter the U-boats, and only the Austro-Hungarian was caught by the indicator nets during the course of the war (other submarines were sunk by mines of the barrage: UB53, and probably UB44 and U30).
 It was later considered that the straits had simply been too wide to be netted, mined or patrolled effectively.

 The ease with which German and Austrian submarines continued out of the Austro-Hungarian ports in spite of the barrage (and the success they had in disrupting shipping in the whole of the Mediterranean) strongly embarrassed the Allies, the system being called "a large sieve through which U-boats could pass with impunity".
 In 1917–1918, reinforcements from the Australian and American navies brought the blockading force up to 35 destroyers, 52 drifters and more than 100 other vessels.
 Nevertheless, submarines continued to slip through until the end of the war; the introduction of the convoy system and better coordination amongst the Allies only helped to cut the losses they were causing after escaping the blockade.

 By contrast, the presence of Allied capital ships involved in the blockade was generally successful in its mission of keeping enemy surface vessels from leaving the Adriatic Sea.